AustralianBioCommons/rems-aws-deploy/README.md

 environment.

 The CDK stack sets up a standalone VPC with REMS Docker images running in Fargate in a private subnet.
-Public access is then provided via an SSL application load balancer.
+Public HTTP is then provided via an SSL enabled application load balancer.

 The CDK stack can be deployed, destroyed etc using a thin wrapper around the CDK binary - `rems-cdk.sh`.